Ammmar453/PortfolioWebsite/README.md

 Outcome 3 & 4:

-I have updated all the images on the website so they are relevant to the topic.
+I have updated all the images on the website, so they are relevant to the topic.
 I have added alt tags to them to ensure a better accessibility score, thus helping SEO score also.

 I have updated all my meta tags to ensure a high SEO score and so that my website ranks highly when searched for.

-I have updated my footer content so that the detaisl are accurate.
+I have updated my footer content so that the details are accurate.

 I have added a logo and favicon